Flight of the Earls: Implementation of English law in Ireland

-The recently-crowned James I of England granted the confederates generous peace terms.
+The recently-crowned James I of England granted the earls generous peace terms.

-Despite their generous peace terms, the confederates' defeat in the Nine Years' War had a profound effect on Gaelic culture.
+Despite their peace terms, the confederates' defeat in the Nine Years' War had a profound effect on Gaelic culture.
 The Gaelic succession system of tanistry was replaced with primogeniture and Irish lords were forced to renounce their Gaelic titles.
 (Note: Although Rory was Hugh Roe's tanist (appointed heir), his adherence to these terms is why he was never traditionally inaugurated as O'Donnell clan chief.
-His cousin and rival Niall Garve O'Donnell instead took the opportunity to have himself inaugurated as clan chief in April 1603.)
+His cousin and rival Niall Garbh O'Donnell instead took the opportunity to have himself inaugurated as clan chief in April 1603.)
 These legal changes, which essentially replaced the Gaelic legal system with English common law, led to a prominent land rights dispute between Tyrone and his principal sub-chief (and son-in-law) Donnell Ballagh O'Cahan.

-Customarily in Gaelic society, powerful chiefs granted portions of their land to sub-chiefs (uirríthe) in return for black rents.
+Customarily in Gaelic society, powerful chiefs granted portions of their land to sub-chiefs (uirríthe) in return for protection payments.
 The often-tense relations between these chiefs were exploited by the government to weaken the Gaelic nobility.
 O'Cahan faced near-famine conditions towards the end of the war; he surrendered to English commander Henry Docwra in July 1602, relinquishing a third of his territory to the Crown under the promise that he would retain the remaining two-thirds under English law.
 O'Cahan's surrender critically weakened Tyrone's position and created animosity between the two men.
 When Tyrone surrendered at Mellifont, he negotiated with Mountjoy to retain ownership of O'Cahan's territory, overruling Docwra's promise.
 O'Cahan was further frustrated when Tyrone imposed various levies and taxes on the land to rebuild his wealth.
 O'Cahan was forced to yield a third of his lands to Tyrone.
 Neither man was satisfied with their circumstances as all of the castles on the disputed land remained in government hands.